KyleOndy/kyleondy.com/provider/pages/hire.markdown

 The following things will make me less excited about your organization.
 They're not dealbreakers, but I will probably ask to be paid more if some of these practices are present at your company.

 * Pager duty or other on-call requirements.
 This cuts into work/life balance for me.
 * Travel.
-I don't mind the occasional trip somewhere if needed, but regular travel doesn't fit my lifestyle.
+I don't mind the rare trip somewhere if needed, but regular or even occasional travel doesn't fit my lifestyle.
 * An unlimited vacation policy.
 * Policies that limit what employees can do with their free time (e.g. banning employees from contributing to open source).

 ### Dealbreaker

-Having to support either a printer, a phone, or a 'legacy' system
+Having a primary role supporting either a printer, a phone, or a 'legacy' system.
+Life is too short.

 ## Contact me